-The importance of being able to walk and cycle to / from the village, the schools, train station from surrounding areas in a reasonable time and to be able to move through the village with ease were seen as important by many respondents.

-The need for an increase in the number of cycle paths along the main routes in and out of the village, alongside the need for an increase in safe and secure bicycle parking equipped with bike lockers was also identified.

-Many respondents wanted to see more cycle schemes being offered in the village to encourage cycling for all ages.

-Prioritisation of pedestrian access within the village through the installation of bollards and other measures, along with the establishment of more walking/cycling routes to major destinations in the village (schools, train station, etc.) was also seen as a key desire of respondents.
+many respondents.

+ages.

-There were many requests for additional access routes for pedestrians, cyclist and possibly public transport, segregated from other traffic, connecting the surrounding estates and the train station.
+estates and the train station.

-Alongside this, there were pleas for increased security presence at the train station to help prevent and deal with any anti-social behaviour.
-Many locals also wanted to see an increase in the provision of secure bicycle parking, equipped with bike boxes, implemented outside the train station.
+station.

+- effectively with the streetscape was identified during the - Respondents also wanted to see new developments add to the appearance of the village, through the removal of on-street parking, increase in public open space and capping the heights of the developments to reflect the - The importance of being able to walk and cycle to / from the village, the schools, train station from surrounding areas in a reasonable time and to be able to move through the village with ease were seen as important by - The need for an increase in the number of cycle paths along the main routes in and out of the village, alongside the need for an increase in safe and secure bicycle parking equipped with bike lockers was also identified. - Many respondents wanted to see more cycle schemes being offered in the village to encourage cycling for all - Prioritisation of pedestrian access within the village through the installation of bollards and other measures, along with the establishment of more walking/cycling routes to major destinations in the village (schools, train station, etc.) was also seen as a key desire of respondents. - There were many requests for additional access routes for pedestrians, cyclist and possibly public transport, segregated from other traffic, connecting the surrounding - Alongside this, there were pleas for increased security presence at the train station to help prevent and deal with any anti-social behaviour.
+Many locals also wanted to see an increase in the provision of secure bicycle parking, - equipped with bike boxes, implemented outside the train